VA Division employee brings wealth of knowledge, inspiration to job

+Louisville, Ky. – Mechille Peters has seen a lot of changes in the construction industry over her 25-year career, both in the way construction is done and the roles women have played over the years.

-Mechille Peters is a quality assurance construction representative for the U.S. Army Corps of Engineers Louisville District.
-She working on the Louisville VA Medical Center construction project in Louisville, Kentucky.
+Peters is a quality assurance construction representative for the U.S. Army Corps of Engineers Louisville District.
+She’s been with USACE for four months – working on the Louisville VA Medical Center construction project in Louisville, Kentucky.
+Peters ensures the Contractor Quality Control (CQC) plan is followed to obtain the quality of the contract plans and specifications required for the project.

+Peters said she gained an appreciation for construction and hard work early in her life.

+“I was raised around construction all my life.
+My dad was a carpenter and a farmer.
+He would work on the farm before sunrise and worked at Fort Knox (Kentucky) on projects during the day,” she shared.
+“He would take on any work – digging ditches whatever work that was available in construction at the time, then he would come home and farm some more.
+I was raised with great work ethic by learning from his example.”

 |Date Taken: